 Another benefit of a joint venture is its flexibility.
 For example, a joint venture can have a limited lifespan and only cover part of what you do, thus limiting the commitment for both parties and the business' exposure.

-Joint ventures are especially popular with businesses operating in different countries, eg within the transport and travel industries.
-Read about the different types of joint venture.
+Joint ventures are especially popular with businesses operating in different countries, for example within the transport and travel industries.
+Read about the different types of joint ventures.

 - the objectives of the venture are unclear